openhive-network/devportal/_tutorials-javascript/reblogging_post.md

 #### 2. Collecting information<a name="collecting_information"></a>

-Next we have the `submitPost` function that collects the required fields for the reblog process via an HTML interface after wich we assign them to variables for use later.
+Next we have the `submitPost` function that collects the required fields for the reblog process via an HTML interface after which we assign them to variables for use later.

 ```javascript
 //this function will execute when the HTML form is submitted